-Human health and environment are mainly affected by direct disposal of industrial and human effluents into the natural resources without any treatment.
-The sewage treatment is necessary to reduce the toxicity of sewage and maintain a safe and healthy environment, as well as promote human welfare.
+Human health and environment are mainly affected by the direct disposal of industrial and human effluents into natural resources without any treatment.
+Sewage treatment is necessary to reduce the toxicity of sewage and maintain a safe and healthy environment, as well as promote human welfare.

 Sewage Treatment Process

 Sewage contains a huge amount of organic matters which are toxic.
 Microorganisms are widely used in the sewage treatment plant for removing this toxic organic matter.
 Sewage or wastewater treatment plant consists of two stages.